The Alternative’s Favorite Horror Films

 Pontypool is a thoughtful mindbender of a movie about talk radio and zombies, so it had me hooked from the start.
 It opens with a radio host (Stephen McHattie) and his small staff chatting conspiracy theories on the airwaves, but they begin to notice that strange things are happening in their small backwater community during a frozen Canadian winter.

 The film stays almost entirely in the small radio studio and among the staff, and it’s a unique way to watch a zombie apocalypse take place, but that isn’t the only thing that is unique.
 These are also not your traditional zombies.
 Sure, they try to eat you alive, but they spread in an unusual and intriguing way.
-There aren’t many truly new things in horror, but Pontypool found one. – Henderson
+There aren’t many truly new things in horror, but Pontypool found one in this script.
+You don’t even notice that this was a low budget film, and you have to give props for that level of DIY expertise. – Henderson

 Dale and Tucker vs Evil (2010)